This article has links to products and services we love, which we may make commission from.

 Anstruther is a popular Summer village in its own right, famous for its fish and chips!

-Le Harve Port is actually located at Dysart Harbour near Kirkcaldy and also worth a visit to see where Claire and Jamie escape to France from.
+Le Harve Port is actually located at Dysart Harbour near Kirkcaldy and is also worth a visit to see where Claire and Jamie escape to France.

 Heading to Fife?
 Don’t miss our ultimate guide on what to do there.